-We therefore divide the key management into two tiers - one at the subnetwork level, while the other at the level of the satellite overlay (the concept of dividing a system into subgroups for scalable key management was originally proposed in Iolus [Mittra, 1997]).
+The hierarchical structure of the network creates two distinct levels in the network - the terrestrial subnetworks, and the satellite connections between the subnetworks forming an "overlay".
+We divide the key management into two tiers - one at the subnetwork level, while the other at the level of the satellite overlay (the concept of dividing a system into subgroups for scalable key management was originally proposed in Iolus [Mittra, 1997]).
+A schematic is given in 2.
 The key generation and distribution in each subnetwork is independent of one another, and also of the key generation and distribution in the overlay; we add mechanisms so that the encrypted data can be transferred securely across the different key management areas.
-The key management in each logical group is based on centralized key trees, which is selected due to its scalability to large groups, in terms of the communication required to initialize and update the group keys.
+The key management in each logical group is based on centralized key trees, which is selected due to its scalability to large groups.
 The framework therefore has two tree levels: a global RP Tree for managing the keys between the subnet RPs in the overlay; and the local SN Tree for managing the keys amongst the hosts in each subnet.
 Each subnetwork has its own SN Tree.
 We term this framework, Tiered Tree Based Key Management.